The Bulawayo Club

 From mid May through to early August the days are warm and clear but the night time temperatures can drop below freezing.
 September through to May is generally hot in the day and warm at night, Bulawayo sees rain from late November to April.

-Call us on to start planning your vacation to The Bulawayo Club or take a look at our itineraries to Matopos Hills and Bulawayo
+Call us on to start planning your holiday to The Bulawayo Club or take a look at our itineraries to Zimbabwe

 The Bulawayo Club is found in the heart of Bulawayo, Zimbabwe's historic second city.
 Originating as a Gentleman’s Club, in a tradition which flourished during the Age of Empire, the Club has been brought back to life as a boutique hotel.